hzaatiti-NYU/meg-pipeline/docs/source/maintenance.rst

         * Plug the hose again, see if G Flow increases
         * Restart the ATL from the green button on the rear panel

-* Retrieve data from ATP and ATL by opening an FTP connection to 10.224.44.200, username: qd, password: 79653 (VPN to NYU must be enabled)
+* Retrieve data from ATP and ATL by opening an FTP connection to 10.224.44.200 and 10.224.44.201, username: qd, password: 79653 (VPN to NYU must be enabled)